German colonial empire: Federal Republic

 Regaining the former German colonies played no significant role in the politics of Post-war Germany.
 However, individual West German politicians proposed undertaking late or postcolonial enterprises, especially the management of trusts in Tanganyika or Togo.
 Even within the African freedom movement, these suggestions co-existed with calls for decolonization.
-At the end of 1952, members of the Ewe people submitted in a memorandum to the United Nations Trusteeship Council proposing that the territories of German Togoland taken by the British and the French be reunited and led towards independence together.
+At the end of 1952, members of the Ewe people submitted in a memorandum to the United Nations Trusteeship Council proposing that British and French Togoland be reunited and led towards independence together as a German trust territory.
 While this initiative was not accepted, in 1960, Adolf Friedrich zu Mecklenburg, the last Imperial German governor of Togo, was invited to Togo's independence celebrations by Sylvanus Olympio, President of Togo.
+Also, in 1954, Reinhold Bender unsuccessfully asked the United Nations to create a West German trusteeship over one of Germany's former colonies.

 Efforts to revive the Colonial War League after the Second World War led to the establishment in Hamburg in 1955 of a "Union of Former Colonial Troops," ancestor of the current Traditional league of former colonial and overseas troops.

 The final remains of the Protectorate Law survived until the legal expiration of the Colonial Society in 1975 and fiscal adjustments in 1992.
 Colonial history continues to be commemorated by colonial monuments, street names, and buildings related to German colonial history.
 In many places this has led to discussions about cultural memory and to calls for modification or renaming.

 Representatives of the Herero and Nama, whose ancestors were killed in their thousands in German-administered Southwest Africa between 1904 and 1908, have taken legal action against Germany in the American courts.
 In January 2017, a class action against the German government was submitted to a court in New York.
 The statement of claim speaks of over 100,000 fatalities.
 In March 2017, it became known that the Namibian government was considering an action against Germany in the International Court of Justice in The Hague.
 It was said that damages were sought in the region of 30 billion dollars.

 The publication of edited volumes on the themes of colonialism (2012) and German Colonial History (2019) by the Federal Agency for Civic Education aimed to bring about "revived awareness of colonialism in political, legal, and psychological spheres" to a wider group of readers and scholars, as the editor Asiye Öztürk put it.
 In 2015, Heinrich Heine University in Düsseldorf and the University of Dschang in Cameroon established a joint-research project on "Colonial links", which culminated in an exhibition in Düsseldorf in 2017.
 After that, the exhibition traveled to Dschang and to various German cities, where it was augmented with aspects of local relevance.
 Finally, a volume on the exhibition was published in 2019.